weaveworks/policy-library/README.md

 # sync new and deleted templates
 python3 scripts/sync.py templates --new-only --sync-deleted

-# sync categories from a custom file
-python3 scripts/sync.py categories -f <categories.yaml path>
 ```

 Sync Notes:
+- All commands (policies/templates/categories/standards) have same options
 - `-d, -a, -s` options have default values.
 You can just use these options to override the default ones.
 Otherwise, you don't need to set them.
-- All commands have `-d` option to specify a custom dir.
-In categories sync command, it's `-f` to specify a categories yaml file.

 ### Setup repo githooks
 This command sets the path for the repo hooks to .githooks directory so that it can be version-controlled and used by everyone using this repo.